 In dating terms, it means you agreed to go out for coffee with someone.
 It didn’t mean you agreed to let your bits bump or that you wanted to see photographs of their anatomy.

 If your first response after getting a LinkedIn request is to send a promotion about yourself – expect your face to get slapped.

 If you try and hide your real intent by fudging an email about how you like to know more about a business before swiftly throwing in an invitation to a networking opportunity, investment opportunity, MLM opportunity, referral opportunity – expect your face to get slapped.

 An existing relationship means more than just knowing the person’s first name and email address.

 Conspicuous Publication of Email Addresses

 This one really gets me fired up.
-If a business provides an email address on their website to help their clients communicate with them, do they really need to add in Trump sized walls to stop stupid businesses sending unwanted marketing emails to their email address ?
+If a business provides an email address on their website to help their clients communicate with them, do they really need to add in huge walls to stop irrelevant businesses sending unwanted marketing emails to their email address?

 The ACMA gives some guidance on how grey we are talking with inferred consent and conspicuous publication.

 You can’t assume that just because every business needs debt recovery, toner, paper etc. that any email is welcomed.
 You can’t infer consent just because you believe that what you sell will benefit someone, just like you can’t infer consent on a date because you are good in bed.
 Life doesn’t work that way!